graemeg/fpGUI/docs/README.txt

 =================
  This version of fpGUI is based on a implementation where every widget has a window handle.
-In other words every widget is actually an embedded window in the Form (yet another window).
+In other words every widget is actually an embedded window inside a top-level window (aka Form).

- Revision 127 was the last revision which still had the old design - one handle per Form.
+ If you wanted to look at the old design of fpGUI - the one based on a single handle per Form - then create a local branch based on the tag 'single_handle_fpgui', or the slightly newer branch called 'v0.4_fixes'.

- It has been tagged in SubVersion as /tags/single_handle_fpgui
+ Release v0.5 and later is the new design (multi-handle implementation).

- From revision 227, the new design (multi-handle implementation) has become the new default implementation of fpGUI.
  It was a complete rewrite of the code.